macespinoza/cdap-clients/authentication-client/authentication-client-java/README.md

  - fetch an access token from the authentication server with credentials supported by the active authentication mechanism;
- - check that authentication is enabled in the gateway server;
+ - check that authentication is enabled in the gateway server.
- - invalidate any cached access token;
- - retrieve credentials required by the authentication provider from the authentication server.

  Current implementation supports three authentication mechanisms:
   - Basic Authentication;
   - LDAP;